oriionn/additional-connections-bot/README.md

-# Better Connections Bot
+# Additional Connections Bot
-Better Connections is a simple bot for Discord for linking account with Better Connections.
+Additional Connections is a simple bot for Discord for linking account with Additional Connections.

 Warning: This bot is still in development, so there may be bugs.

 ## Commands
 ### /link
 #### Description
-Get your token for linking account with the [extension](https://github.com/oriionn/better-connections-extensions).
+Get your token for linking account with the [extension](https://github.com/oriionn/additional-connections-extensions).
 #### Usage
 `/link`
 #### Response